NetzwergX/netzwergx.github.io/_posts/2013-02-21-note-to-self-literal-is-now-raw.md

 ---
-title: "Note to self: literal is now raw"
+title: "Note to self: `literal` is now `raw`"
 layout: article
-excerpt: As of the last update to GitHub Pages, the literal tag is now raw.
+excerpt: "As of the last update to GitHub Pages, the `literal` tag is now `raw`."
-categories: Notes to self
+categories: "Notes to self"
 tags: [jekyll, blog]
 ---
 Today i wanted to start a new series of blog entries, called "Notes to self".
 The "Notes to self" series of blog articles is a